Magnet Fishing 101: What to do with magnet fishing finds?

 A fun hobby that suits people of all ages and genders is magnet fishing.
 If you have a long rope, powerful magnet, and live near some form of body of water, you have the chance to uncover some really cool things.
 Not only do you get to have fun and find something new, but you are also helping the environment.

 What to do with magnet fishing finds?
-While you may not necessarily find gold or sil-ver directly, you may be able to pick up these objects on jewelry chains or contain-ers in which they may reside in.
+While you may not necessarily find gold or silver directly, as these are not magnetic materials in raw shape, you may be able to pick up objects on jewelry chains or containers in which they may reside in.
 Other cool finds include old weapons, chains, safe boxes, tools, keys, or phones, etc, that can be fixed into something new.

 Common finds are usually less exciting than striking gold or jewelry, but there are still several things you can do with them.
 A common find is usually a fishing hook or nail, and while this is not a piece of gold, there are still things you can do with them if you are willing to be creative.